-- Can you differentiate eCommerce pricing enough to honor existing customer relationships?
+- Do your eCommerce prices honor existing customer relationships?

-- Can you serve up the right price that’s enticing enough for a new customer to begin doing business with you without sacrificing too much margin?
+- Can you serve up the right price that wins new business without sacrificing margin?

 - Are your prices good enough to sell new items to customers, without talking to a sales rep or needing to negotiate?

 While the definition is simple, achieving it isn’t as straightforward.
-In fact, it is impossible when your only tools are traditional spreadsheets and disparate data sources that grow stale before they can be analyzed, let alone acted upon.
+Traditional spreadsheets and disparate data sources make it nearly impossible.
+The reason?
+The information grows stale before the data can be analyzed, let alone acted upon.

 Speed and flexibility have never been more important in the world of B2B and those values extend to the pricing function.
-The ability to deliver real-time, highly relevant pricing guidance into every sales channel gives companies a leg up on competitors when it comes to meeting these customer expectations.
-Meanwhile, the internal complexities impacting price in the modern market demand an automated, lightning-fast and accurate response mechanism in order to satisfy your pricing strategy.
+Relevant, real-time pricing guidance delivered to every sales channel gives companies a leg up on competitors.
+Meanwhile, internal complexities demand an accurate, fast and automated response in order to achieve your pricing strategy.

-As every B2B enterprise is working tirelessly to reinvent itself with B2C-like digital experience capabilities, some areas are proving to be more valuable investments than others.
-One of the highest drivers of customer satisfaction and superior consumer experience is personalized, transparent and highly relevant pricing, delivered instantaneously.
+B2B enterprises are working hard to improve their digital experiences, and some areas are more valuable investments than others.
+One of the highest drivers of customer satisfaction and superior consumer experience is personalized, transparent and highly relevant pricing, delivered instantly.

-B2B customers simply expect a consumer-like experience from business suppliers, especially after 2020’s drastic shift to virtual everything.
-A new generation of B2B buyers demand to shop for industrial hoses, construction materials and configured products the same way they shop for groceries on Amazon at home.
-The pricing implications of this shift are immense.
-Despite the inherent complexity of B2B pricing, customers expect that prices are fair and accurately reflect market conditions in a way that’s personalized to them, even for large quotes.
+B2B customers simply expect a B2C-like experience from business suppliers, especially after 2020’s drastic shift to virtual everything.
+Modern B2B buyers want to shop for industrial hoses, construction materials and configured products like they shop for groceries on Amazon.

-Dynamic pricing is a vision for pricing that exists on a spectrum, with several stages that will apply to different businesses at different times.
-Below, we will explore these different stages through use case examples, but first, let’s take a deeper dive into the components of a dynamic pricing strategy.
+Traditional approaches to setting prices can make it worse when something happens that requires a price change.
+Dynamic pricing marries business strategy with technology to better serve customers.
+Dynamic pricing is a vision for pricing that exists on a spectrum.
+That spectrum contains several stages that will apply to different businesses at different times.
+We'll explore these different stages through real use cases.
+First, let’s take a deeper dive into the components of a dynamic pricing strategy.

-Digitization fundamentally creates more data in a business and a faster rate of change.
-As the world becomes more digitized there are more triggers and data points you want to incorporate into your decision-making capability.
-Examples are quotes you did not win, IoT data and eCommerce-specific data like pageviews and cart abandonment metrics.
+Digital commerce creates more data in a business and a faster rate of change.
+As the world becomes more digitized there are more data points to incorporate into pricing, sales and commercial decisions.
+Examples are quotes you did not win, IoT data, and eCommerce data like pageviews and cart abandonment metrics.

-At the exact same time, market conditions and business dynamics are changing at an increasingly fast pace, leaving companies struggling to respond to pricing triggers — events like cost changes, tariffs, competitive pricing, inventory status, or anything that necessitates a price change — quickly, efficiently and effectively.
+At the exact same time, market conditions and business dynamics are changing at an increasingly fast pace.
+This leaves companies scrambling to respond to pricing triggers, like cost changes, tariffs, competitive pricing, inventory status, and inflation.
 Once predictable and manageable, pricing triggers are happening much more frequently and haphazardly.

 For instance, competitor prices are much easier to access today due to increased price transparency.
-You might have a strategy that says you never want to be five percent higher or lower in price than your competitor.
-Without being able to bring that data in in real-time and dynamically change price, executing that strategy gets very difficult quickly.
+Maybe you never want to be five percent higher or lower in price than your competitor.
+That strategy is hard to execute without the ability to use data in real time to dynamically change pricing.

 While those outside of the pricing function may assume changing prices is a simple endeavor, the reality is much more complex.
 The process involves a number of stakeholders in an organization.
 Below is a rendering of the pricing process we commonly observe within B2B companies: